bepaald/signalbackup-tools/README.md

 This program supports a small number of other options, most of which are of little to no use for everyday users.
 A select few that may be useful are mentioned here.
 A more complete list can be found by running with `--help`.

 - `--no-showprogress` Disable (most) progress indicators.
-Especially usefull when trying to parse the programs output in a script.
+Especially useful when trying to parse the programs output in a script.
 - `-v/--verbose` Run in verbose mode.
 This will print a _lot_ of text to output, may be useful in case of errors.
 - `--listrecipients` Lists all recipients found in the database.
 - `--showdbinfo` Prints a list of all tables and their columns in the backups Sqlite database.